 Thanks for calling.

-If you recall, uh the University of Colorado football program went through something a lot more serious and a lot more devastating not all that long ago, and we are still feeling the repercussions of it.
+If you recall, the University of Colorado football program went through something a lot more serious and a lot more devastating not all that long ago, and we are still feeling the repercussions of it.

 I mean, it's just completely and totally disgusting.

-Well, now let me let let's let's reset this stage.
+Well, now, let's reset this stage.

-But let me tell you what I remember of this story.
+Let me tell you what I remember of this story.

 That's right, Elizabeth Hoffman.

-She actually testified that the C word could be used as a term of endearment, that it didn't necessarily mean something insulting.
+She actually testified that the C-word could be used as a term of endearment, that it didn't necessarily mean something insulting.

-And I'm sitting here I'm stunned to hear this.
+And I'm sitting here, I'm stunned to hear this.

 I'm thinking, what are the feminazis going to think of this?